Best daily deals

 A photo of the Audio-Technica ATH-M20XBT's ear pads and ear cups.

-Those ear pads compress a lot, but luckily there are plenty of replacements online that are thicker if you find the headphones are too tight.
+Those ear pads compress a lot, but luckily, there are plenty of thicker replacements online if you find the headphones too tight.

 Clad almost completely in matte black, the Audio-Technica ATH-M20XBT isn’t winning any beauty pageants.
 However, the M-series headphones have been around for decades without too many changes because they have a very reliable and decent design.
 A metal friction band encased in plastic and foam may not scream “high quality,” but it’s durable and will withstand the casual abuse of a commuter with a crowded bag.
 The yokes at the base of the band hold the ear cups at whatever angle your skull needs, as they can rotate and tilt to do so.
-Unfortunately the Audio-Technica ATH-M20XBT don’t fold up, so it’s a little more cumbersome than its higher end brother the Audio-Technica ATH-M50xBT2.
+Unfortunately, the Audio-Technica ATH-M20XBT doesn’t fold up, so it’s a little more cumbersome than its higher-end brother, the Audio-Technica ATH-M50xBT2.

 The headphones themselves are made largely of plastic and other inexpensive materials, but that means they’re also insanely light—a mercy for portable audio products.
 The Audio-Technica ATH-M20XBT weighs in at 216 grams, far lighter than most over-ear Bluetooth headphones.
 Consequently, it’s not hard to wear this pair of cans for very long periods of time.
 Some users report heat buildup with the faux leather ear pads, but that is a common occurrence with most over-ear headphones with this type of padding.